sleepyakari/language-guide/README.md

 # language-guide
 A repo for language learning stuff.
-View branches for different languages.
+Current Language:
+日本語